-Increased Funding for the School District: In the Fiscal Year 2020 ACFR, the City reported that its direct contribution to the School District of Philadelphia (the "School District") from the General Fund was \$227.1 million in Fiscal Year 2020.
-In the Fiscal Year 2021 Adopted Budget, the City's direct contribution to the School District from the General Fund was \$252.6 million in Fiscal Year 2021, which amount is unchanged as the current estimate in the FY 2021 Fourth Quarter QCMR.
-In the Fiscal Year 2022 Adopted Budget, the City's direct contribution to the School District from the General Fund is \$256.0 million in Fiscal Year 2022.
+Increased Funding for the School District: In the Fiscal Year 2021 Adopted Budget, the City's direct contribution to the School District from the General Fund is \$252.6 million in Fiscal Year 2021, which amount is unchanged as the current estimate in the FY 2021 Second Quarter QCMR.
+Such amount is \$25.5 million higher than the contribution for Fiscal Year 2020 (\$227.1 million).
 The School District is an independent governmental entity.

-For more information on the School District, see "THE GOVERNMENT OF THE CITY OF PHILADELPHIA - Local Government Agencies - Mayoral-Appointed or Nominated Agencies - The
+For more information on the School District, see "THE GOVERNMENT OF THE CITY OF PHILADELPHIA - Local Government Agencies - Mayoral-Appointed or Nominated Agencies - The School District."

-School District."
 For more information on the City's historical contributions to the School District, see "EXPENDITURES OF THE CITY - City Payments to School District" and Table 21 herein.

-This "OVERVIEW" is intended to highlight the strategies implemented by the City to address its principal anticipated fiscal challenges and the City continues to monitor the circumstances related thereto.
-The reader is cautioned to review with care the more detailed information presented in this APPENDIX A.
+This "OVERVIEW" is intended to highlight the strategies implemented by the City to address its principal anticipated fiscal challenges.
+The reader is cautioned to review with care the more detailed information presented in this APPENDIX A. In addition to the fiscal challenges and strategic planning described above, the City faces several fiscal uncertainties and continues to monitor the circumstances related thereto.